Eschatologue/CM_wiki/docs/class/rogue/arcane-trickster.md

 #### Spell Slots

 The [Arcane Trickster Spellcasting table] shows how many spell slots you have to cast your spells of level 1 and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
-You regain all expended spell slots when you finish a Long Rest.
+You regain all expended spell slots when you finish a **:rest-long: Long Rest**.

 #### Prepared Spells of Level 1+